Shipping Pre-registered Keys

 Configuring Okta Policies

-This section describes how to configure Okta policies to support the FIDO Pre-reg integration.
+In this step you will configure the Okta policies to support the Yubico FIDO Pre-reg integration.

 Global Session Policy